 Operations Mapping is not process automation, but the two are related.
 You have to know what your processes and procedures are in order to automate them, so Operations Mapping can be used in conjunction with BPM or process improvement projects.
-Operations Mapping helps you map out your processes, standard operating procedures, and policies.
+Operations Mapping helps you define your processes, standard operating procedures, and policies.

-How is it different from other methodologies or P&P documentation?
+How is it different from other approaches or documentation?